 Workshop Description: This session will examine the differences between investment management and wealth management, and between an RIA and a broker-dealer in an effort to familiarize students with career options and assist them in identifying associated career paths.
 The distinctions among professional designations and their relevance to those career options will also be discussed.
 Interviewing tips and techniques will be offered to conclude the session.

 Workshop: Understanding & Interpreting Economic Indicators

-Presented by: James M Baird, CIMA, CFP, Chief Investment Officer, Plante Moran Financial Advisors, Kalamazoo, MI
+Presented by: James M Baird, CPA, CFP, CIMA, Chief Investment Officer, Plante Moran Financial Advisors, LLC, Kalamazoo, MI